 In this study, which was based on David Evans’ 2009 dissertation at Ohio State, Evans and Fox examined the likelihood of women to seek help with financial questions relative to men.
 To examine varying tendencies between genders to seek financial advice, the authors’ analysis specifically looked at who the “financially most knowledgeable” spouse of a household was, and assumed that person would be driving the decision to use a planner.
 They analyzed data from the Survey of Consumer Finances and found evidence that households where the financially most knowledgeable spouse was female, were more likely to use a financial planner in assistance with saving and investment decisions compared to their male counterparts.

 However, interestingly, this association was not the same across all education levels.
-For instance, compared to those with a college degree, men with a high school diploma were more likely to seek financial planner assistance than women with a high school diploma.
+For instance, in contrast to those with a college degree, men with a high school diploma were more likely to seek financial planner assistance than women with a high school diploma.
 Additional factors that were associated with higher usage of a financial planner included having a higher level of income and being less likely to take financial risk (which may be ironic, given that so many financial advisors focus on helping clients invest in ‘risky’ assets like equities).

 Evans and Fox use their findings to draw implications for financial planners, governing institutions, and those who provide resources for consumers.
 In particular, they note that because men and women may process financial information differently, those aiming to educate consumers making financial decisions should also begin to formulate targeted information that appeals to men and women separately.
 In addition, they note the importance of planners being conscious of which spouse considers themselves to be most financially knowledgeable, as this can have important implications when working with couples.